Manerr/f7/readme.md

 - Lists all programs and appvars in the archive and RAM.
 (More filetypes are coming, the fact is just that you'll have a different interaction with them compared to programs and appvars )
 - Displays each file's size in bytes
+- Acts as a shell -> you can launch programs.

 ## 🔧 Built With